aeternity/aepp-components/README.md

 > aeBanner is using a composition of aeButton and aeIcon to represent a close-button.

 ### Component colors
-Use colors from `@import "../variables";`. æternity is moveing fast and the CI is being updated regularly.
+Use colors from `@import "../variables";`. æternity is moving fast and the CI is being updated regularly.
 All components should use the same colors. 🤡

 ### Component margins
 The wrapping main element of a component must not have margin or any kind or other properties that control position/offset relative to a parent element or component.
 Otherwise it will be painful to position your component in other apps.